Analyzing Singular Patterns in Discrete Planar Vector Fields via Persistent Path Homology

-Unlike certain numerical methods that may fail to find singularities or encounter spurious singularities caused by precision issues, thus demonstrating their limitations, this study proposes a method based on persistent path homology and an angle-based grid digraph for detecting singular patterns, relying on the singularity index.
+Crane et al. \cite{crane2010trivial} proposed a connection defined on cells that can be used to design vector fields, and its underlying ideas can also be applied to find the locations of singularities.
+This method assigns vectors to each cell, and the singularities are considered to be located at the vertices of some cells.
+It is also possible to track singularities of time-varying vector fields.
+But our study focuses on detecting the accurate position of singularities within the cells.
+Therefore, the main purpose in \cite{crane2010trivial} is different from our target.
+In contrast, unlike certain numerical methods that may fail to find singularities or encounter spurious singularities caused by precision issues, thus demonstrating their limitations, this study proposes a method based on persistent path homology and an angle-based grid digraph for detecting singular patterns, relying on the singularity index.